What To Do When Your Spouse Or Partner Has ADHD

 When your spouse or partner has ADHD, it is also essential to be a creative problem solver.
 If looking at your husband’s messy desk every day is driving you crazy, consider whether the desk truly needs to be cleaned or whether there is another solution.
 Could the desk be moved to a less visible location?
 By thinking outside the box, you may be able to resolve long-standing disagreements while accommodating your partner’s preferences.

 Adapting to your partner’s ADHD and healing your relationship will take time.
 Be patient, and focus more on what goes right than what goes wrong.
 Remember that your partner is likely struggling just as much as you are, even if they don’t show it.
 You might also consider connecting your partner with an ADHD specialist.
-As a trained psychologist, I offer tools proven to help marriages and other partnerships thrive.
-Contact me for a free, 20-minute consultation to learn about my approach to ADHD treatment.
+As trained psychologist, we offer tools proven to help marriages and other partnerships thrive.
+Learn about our approach to ADHD treatment, or book a free 20 minute consultation call with Dr. Barajas or Dr. Goldman.